br3ndonland/udacity-fsnd-flask-catalog/README.md

 ```

 The virtual environment can then be activated with `pipenv shell`, which spawns a subshell for the virtual environment.
 Python files can be run from the Pipenv subshell prompt.
 The subshell can be exited by simply entering `exit`.

+The vscode configuration is also included to specify the virtual environment and enable debugging from within vscode.
+Instead of running the Python files from an external terminal, simply open each file, browse to Debug in vscode (Shift+Cmd+D), and run.
+At the time this application was written (April 2018), support for Pipenv within vscode was still [under active development](https://github.com/Microsoft/vscode-python/issues/1238).

 Proceed to the [run application instructions below](#run-application).